Seeds sown for Phillip Island Community Garden construction

 The project is the result of the current Phillip Island Community & Learning Centre (PICAL) being acquired by the state government to expand the community hospital; necessitating the move of the existing community garden.
 The newly redesigned, rebuilt space will feature a new main shed for equipment storage, constructed by Gippy Farm sheds and garages.
 Relocation and installation of Coels shed - to be used for classes – undertaken by Pugh House Relocations.

-New garden beds, including wheelchair accessible beds, with accessible gravel footpaths and accessible car parking will be installed by SR Excavations.
+New garden beds, including wheelchair accessible beds will be constructed by the Gardening Club Volunteeers.
+A valuable contribution to the project.
+The accessible gravel footpaths and accessible car parking will be installed by SR Excavations.
 Island Fencing will install full perimeter fencing and gates, utilising recycled timber from the Cowes Jetty.
 ASCO will supply and install an accessible toilet.
 Electrical connections will be installed by Cowes Electrical.
 New water tanks, pergola and seating will also be installed.

 “Establishing the Blue Gum Reserve community garden enables our local green thumbs to cultivate the space again, supplying produce for the Phillip Island Community and Learning Centre (PICAL) food pantry” said Bass Coast Shire Council Mayor, Cr Whelan.